kevinolega/callcentertrainingtips/cta/email-list.md

 permalink: /el/
 author: Kevin Olega
 ---
-I share my best lessons on my email list.
+I share the best lessons on my email list.

 The sequence of learning the lessons is just as important as the lessons that you are learning.